Current Events

 Dynamic interactive helps classrooms explore topics of bias, diversity

-Bottom line: A fascinating way to address how communities become segregated due to individual bias.
+Bottom Line: A fascinating way to address how communities become segregated due to individual bias.

 History & Historical Figures